hickeng/financial/README.md

 ## ESPP

 The ESPP discount is considered ordinary income and _should_ be reported on your W2 when you sell the shares.
 In the past it has shown up on VMW W2's in `Box 14 Other`, labelled as ESPP.
-However, the proportion of the discount treated as ordinary income vs long term capital gain depends on whether the ESPP shares are qualified or disqualified.
+However, the proportion of the discount treated as ordinary income vs long term capital gain depends on whether the ESPP shares are qualified or disqualified and that's termed the Bargain Element.

 The recognition of ordinary income is not a consideration for lots exchanged for shares or mixed shares/cash.
 IRS tax code [Section 424(c)(1)(b)](https://www.law.cornell.edu/uscode/text/26/424#:~:text=an%20exchange%20to%20which%20section) explicitly excludes Section 356 exchanges from being considered as a disposition and 356 is what's noted in [Form 8937](documents/Broadcom%20-%20Form%208937%20Acquistion%20of%20VMware%20Inc..pdf) as governing the exchange.
 A big thank you to [@alkom](https://github.com/alkom) for [tracking down the specific section references](https://github.com/hickeng/financial/issues/15#issuecomment-1982794737).